MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-connecting-computers-to-the-server-in-Windows-Server-Essentials.md

  **Solution**

  Before you upgrade your client operating system to a different version (for example, you upgrade Windows XP to Windows Vista or Windows Vista to Windows 7), you should uninstall the connector software.
 Use **Add or remove programs** in Control Panel.
-After the client operating system upgrade is complete, you can reinstall the client connector by opening http://<*server*>/connect in a Web browser, where <*server*> is the name of the [!INCLUDE[sbs_sbs8_2](../install/includes/sbs_sbs8_2_md.md)] server.
+After the client operating system upgrade is complete, you can reinstall the client connector by opening http://<*server*>/connect in a Web browser, where <*server*> is the name of the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials server.

  If you have already upgraded the client with the connector software installed, use **Add/Remove Programs** or **Programs and Features** to uninstall the connector software.
 Then install the connector software again.